briankavanaugh/CryptoWatch/CryptoWatch.Entities/Regenerating Classes.md

 ﻿# Introduction

-*** Make sure you are in the right project (CryptoWatch.Entities) and use an account that has the correct privileges (like root) and remove OnConfiguring from the context when done ***
+**Make sure you are in the right project (CryptoWatch.Entities), using an account that has the correct privileges, and remove OnConfiguring from the context when done.**

 I just use Package Manager Console and the below command to regenerate the entity classes whenever I make a change to the database.
 However, there are a few things it doesn't do quite right and will cause this not to compile.
 Those are listed below.